 The neuroscience curriculum includes a year-long intensive core course, graduate seminar courses linked to an invited speaker series and wide-ranging neuroscience courses offered by many departments and institutes across campus.

-Potential applicants are encouraged to visit the Center for Neuroscience, which provides detailed information on the program, application process, courses, faculty and current trainees.
+Interested students are encouraged to visit the Center for Neuroscience website, which provides detailed information on the program, application process, courses, faculty and current trainees.

 Required Courses and Semester Credit Hours